-Dr. Humes: Mr. Chairman, I would like to respond to my esteemed colleague Dr. Handford.
+Dr. Handford.
 He has a valid point, and I gave much consideration to the issue he raises.
 My thought, having been involved in previous organization work, is that we should keep it as simple as possible.
 By keeping the objectives broad, we avoid presenting a laundry list of specific items which lend themselves to nit-picking by every Tom, Dick and Harry who comes down the pike.
-We can hone things a little finer when we develop a Constituiton and By-Laws.
+We can hone things a little finer when we develop a Constitution and By-Laws.
 I think just our little exchanges here tonight demonstrate the necessity for promoting harmony among the members of the profession, and, in answer to Dr. Davis, the charlatans and irregular or incompetent physicians are addressed by "improving medical science".
 Let's at least start with this, or something like it, so that we can get things started."